“The AMS experience opened my mind musically and personally in a way I wasn’t expecting. I have never felt so empowered.”

 Q: I’m still in school.
 Will I have time to do my homework and assignments while I’m at AMS?

 A: Don’t apply if you can’t devote your whole time to music while you’re here.
-We understand that you’re still in school.
+We understand that you’re still in school and you have other commitments.
 But you should really try to avoid bringing any outside work to AMS.
-You’ll be either learning new tunes, practicing new tunes, or seeing shows.
+You’ll be learning new tunes, practicing new tunes, or seeing shows 12-15 hours a day.

 Q: I don’t take private lessons.
 Can I still apply?

 A: Yes!
-However, at least one of your references must be able to testify to your musical skill.
+However, at least one of your reference contacts must be able to testify to your musical skill.

 Q: Who should write my recommendations?